javascript-tutorial/en.javascript.info/7-animation/2-css-animations/article.md

 2. **Paint**: re-compute how everything should look like at their places, including background, colors,
 3. **Composite**: render the final results into pixels on screen, apply CSS transforms if they exist.

 During a CSS animation, this process repeats every frame.
 However, CSS properties that never affect geometry or position, such as `color`, may skip the Layout step.
 If a `color` changes, the browser  doesn't calculate any new geometry, it goes to Paint -> Composite.
 And there are few properties that directly go to Composite.
-You can find a longer list of CSS properties and which stages they trigger at https://csstriggers.com.
+You can find a longer list of CSS properties and which stages they trigger at <https://csstriggers.com>.

 The calculations may take time, especially on pages with many elements and a complex layout.
 And the delays are actually visible on most devices, leading to "jittery", less fluid animations.

-The animations of properties that skip the Layout step are faster.
+Animations of properties that skip the Layout step are faster.
 It's even better if Paint is skipped too.

-The `transform` property is a notable exception:
+The `transform` property is a great choice, because:
 - CSS transforms affect the target element box as a whole (rotate, flip, stretch, shift it).
 - CSS transforms never affect neighbour elements.